dcdpr/did-btcr2/mdbook/src/appendix/optimized-smt.md

 }
 ```

-The verifier has everything necessary to process the Beacon Signal.
-Assuming that the verifier can match the root hash in the Beacon Signal to `proof.id` and the BTCR2 Update to `proof.updateId`, the proof is verified as follows:
+With an [SMT Proof], the verifier has everything necessary to verify that the [BTCR2 Update] is included or not.
+Assuming that the verifier can match the root hash in the [Beacon Signal] to `proof.id` and the [BTCR2 Update] to `proof.updateId`, the proof is verified as follows:

 ```javascript
 index = int(hash(did)) // 1101